Respect for Human Rights

 Furthermore, as part of our proactive activities for an improvement of corporate culture, these results are used as a basis for holding interviews and opinion exchange sessions with respective business offices and making proposals on possible measures to solve compliance issues.

-Establishment of an External Reporting System
+External Reporting System

 In October 2022, the Morinaga Group joined Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) as one of its inaugural members, and established an external third-party grievance platform as a grievance mechanism for various stakeholders other than employees.